bdastur/notes/python/designpatterns/README.md

 **Efficiency**
-The performance improvement from the use of generators is the result of the lazy (on demand) generation ait of values, which translates to lower memory usage.
+The performance improvement from the use of generators is the result of the lazy (on demand) generation of values, which translates to lower memory usage.

 Secondly we do not need to wait until all the elements have been generated before we start using them.
-This is similar to be benefits of iterators.
+This is similar to the benefits of iterators.

 An example to illustrate.
 using range and xrange.